Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York has played 61 games this season that have gone over 216.5 combined points scored.
+- New York's games this season have had a combined scoring total higher than 214.5 points in 62 of 82 outings.

-- The average total for New York's games this season has been 229.1, 12.6 more points than this matchup's over/under.
+- The average over/under for New York's matchups this season is 229.1, 14.6 more points than this game's point total.

-- The Knicks have been victorious in 19, or 48.7%, of the 39 contests they have been chosen as underdogs in this season.
+- The Knicks have won in 19, or 48.7%, of the 39 contests they have been named as odds-on underdogs in this year.

 - This season, New York has won two of its eight games when it is the underdog by at least +180 on the moneyline.